privoit/emr-hail/packer/readme.md

 This ReadMe contains expanded documentation surrounding the AMI custom build process referenced in the [Deployment Guide](/readme.md#deployment-guide).

-Hail on EMR requires the use of a custom AMI with Hail, VEP, and reference genomes preconfigured.
-Some of these features are optional, and the build process can be executed for different versions or combinations of these software packages.
+Hail on EMR requires the use of a custom AMI with Hail, Spark, VEP, and reference genomes preconfigured.
+This build process is driven by Packer, and leverages AWS CodeBuild.
+Note that some of these software packages are optional, and the build process can be executed for different versions or combinations of these software packages.

 [Public AMIs](/readme.md#public-amis) are published and referenced in the root of this repo.
 These AMIs are built using this workflow.
 If you wish to create you own custom AMIs, follow the process documented here.